FlagstaffGardens/focusflow/README.md

 PROMPT_PATH=prompts/meeting_summary.md
 ```

+## Docker Compose

+You can run FocusFlow end-to-end with Docker:

+1. Ensure your root `.env` has the required secrets (`OPENAI_API_KEY`, etc.).
+This same file is loaded by Docker Compose.
+2. Build and start the stack: `docker compose up --build`.
+3. The UI is available at http://localhost:3000.
+Job data, transcripts, and summaries persist in the named volume `focusflow-data`.

+The compose file mounts `./prompts` read-only so you can tweak prompt templates without rebuilding, and it exposes `/app/data` through the named volume to preserve queue state across restarts.

 ## Production Build

 - `pnpm build` to create the optimized Next.js build.
 - `pnpm start` serves the built app (ensure `PORT` is set).

-Persist the directory referenced by `DATA_DIR` in your hosting environment so jobs, transcripts, and summaries survive restarts.
+Persist the directory referenced by `DATA_DIR` (or the `focusflow-data` volume under Docker) so jobs, transcripts, and summaries survive restarts.

 ## Scripts